Glen Lake: Geography

 The lake is situated within the rolling hills and glens of Leelanau County, terrain that is relatively rare for Northwestern Michigan.
 However, this terrain is natural to the wooded sand hills of the neighboring Sleeping Bear Dunes National Lakeshore.
 From this terrain is where the lake derives its name.

+The lake is divided east–west by a north–south causeway carrying the highway M-22.

-Glen Lake is considered by many to be one of the most beautiful lakes in the Great Lakes region.
-Its waters, filtered by the underlying and surrounding sands, are remarkably clear and pure, and glow with an iridescent indigo blue.
-Its beauty, purity, and lack of large waves make it a popular lake for vacationers, with opportunities for boating, swimming, and fishing.
+The waters of Glen Lake, filtered by the underlying and surrounding sands, are remarkably clear and pure, and glow with an iridescent indigo blue.
+Its purity and lack of large waves make it a popular lake for vacationers, with opportunities for boating, swimming, and fishing.
 Sportfish include yellow perch, smallmouth bass, northern pike, brown trout, and lake trout.